SushiLab/IMB_Amplicon_Pipeline/README.md

 In the first step we:

-1. Remove forward and reverse primers from the paired-end reads.
+1. Remove forward and reverse primers from the paired-end reads or primers from single-end reads.
 2. Remove inserts where either forward or reverse primer is missing (or both).
 3. Remove multiple copies of primers --> There are few cases in which primer sequence appears multiple times in a single sequence.